iyersume/ml-projects/capstone/report.md

 Analysis for Decision Tree:

-- Performance for decision tree is much better than linear regression (higher CC and lower error)
+- Performance for decision tree is much better than linear regression (lower error)
 - The top of the tree contains nodes that primarily use `hr`, `temp`, `workingday` as the split features.
 This indicates the importance of these particular features.
 - There are signs of overfitting since the training error is low but the test